AriFordsham/GHCWiki/partial-type-signatures.md

 **thomasw** Seems [reasonable](partial-type-signatures#) to us.
 This certainly makes things easier. **End thomasw**

+**thomasw update** We still allow named wildcards in the constraints that must occur within the monotype, as described in the NOTE above.
+This requires nearly no extra effort, except for the simple check. **End thomasw**

 We call wildcards occurring within a constraint (inside a `C` in `(C1, C2, ..)`) *constraint wildcards*, e.g.